WROXTON WORKSHOP NOMINATED CHARITY

 THE TALL SHIPS CHALLENGE

-Following on from the success of the Autism Unseen Kilimanjaro Challenge, where a team of autistic young adults and carers climbed Mount Kilimanjaro, we are now raising funds for another exciting new adventure, due to start in summer 2023.
+Following on from the success of the Autism Unseen Kilimanjaro Challenge, where a team of autistic young adults and carers climbed Mount Kilimanjaro, we are now raising funds for another exciting new adventure.
 The Autism Unseen Tall Ships Challenge will be taking autistic and special needs young adults, accompanied by team buddies to crew and race 1,675 miles around the UK on-board a 70 foot Challenger racing yacht.
 This is one of our most ambitious challenges to date, and the first time that a challenge of this nature has ever been set.
 We are currently recruiting for any participants with autism or special educational needs, aged above 18 who may wish to take part in this adventure of a lifetime.

 Please CLICK HERE for more information on how to place a donation, or to be involved in this unique endeavour.